ReproNim/reproschema/docs/98_FAQ.md

 ### From JSON to JSON-LD

 Now say you would like to use this JSON file to represent a piece of linked-data.
-The only thing you would need to do in this specific case is to provide the `@context` line we saw before.
+The only thing you would need to do in this specific case is to provide the `@context` line we saw before that will give a precise and unambiguous meaning to the following lines.

 ```json
 {